python-websockets/websockets/docs/howto/heroku.rst

 Validate deployment
 -------------------

-Of course you'd like to confirm that your application is running as expected!
+Let's confirm that your application is running as expected.

 Since it's a WebSocket server, you need a WebSocket client, such as the interactive client that comes with websockets.